DaneTheory/daemonpack/README.md

 ## Getting started.

 - Clone the repo: `git clone https://github.com/Gherciu/daemonpack.git`
-- Edit configuration variables in `.env` file
+- Edit entry file `index.js` with your code and configuration variables in `.env` file
 - Start the prod job: `npm run serve` in background.This comand will start a persistent node process, that will restart every time when you start your PC.

 ## Configuration